Peeling skin syndrome: Peeling skin syndrome 5

 Peeling skin syndrome 5 is caused by a genetic defect in the serpin (serpin family member 8) gene.
 This gene is produced by platelets and can bind to and inhibit the function of furin, which is a serine protease involved in platelet functions.
 It is also characterized by superficial peeling of the dorsal and palmar pores and skin of the hands and feet; the pores and skin of the forearms and legs may also be involved.
 Its symptoms include superficial peeling of small areas of the skin that involve the dorsal and palmar surfaces of the hands and feet, superficial scaling of forearms and legs, and acanthosis.

 Peeling skin syndrome 6

 Peeling skin syndrome 6 is caused by a genetic defect in the filaggrin (filaggrin family member 2) gene.
-The function for this gene is vital for normal cellular-cell adhesion within the cornified cell layers.
+The function for this gene is vital for normal intercellular adhesion within the cornified cell layers.
 It is also critical for the integrity and mechanical strength of the stratum corneum of the epidermis.
 Its symptom include dryness of the skin, peeling of the skin. erythema at lesion sites, bullae, and hyper-pigmentation.